Sagebox/Sagebox-rs/README.md

 ---

-# About This Release — Where We’re At and Where We’re Going
+# About This Release — Preview Version and Rust Migration

-This marks Phase 1 of the Sagebox release: a Windows-based beta published early while Linux support and Rust integration continue progressing.
-The purpose of this release is to introduce Sagebox, gather meaningful feedback, and finalize design decisions before cross-platform code paths are fully merged.
+This marks the first phase of the Sagebox release: a Windows-based beta published ahead of schedule while Linux support and Rust migration continue progressing.

+## Rust Migration: Rust as a Native Platform

+The Sagebox kernel was initially written in C++ as part of a multi-platform, language-agnostic architecture.
+But when it came time to build the interface for Rust, something unexpected happened: the integration of Rust didn’t just work well, it solved long-standing architectural challenges that weren’t otherwise easily addressed.

+## Rust Migration Already in Progress

+Sagebox predates Rust’s rise to widespread adoption, but its core abstracted architecture fits right into the Rust paradigm.

+Sagebox is a highly multi-threaded GUI system with real-time performance demands that directly benefit from strong memory safety.
+In other languages, this can require runtime overhead not required with Rust's memory-safety model, resulting in safer code and higher performance.

+ As Rust integration progressed, many of Rust's core strengths became apparent very quickly.
+For example, in Sagebox, Rust now governs the lifecycle of core GUI control elements.
+While components of the original kernel remain in C++ during the migration to Rust, Rust now owns their memory.

+As Rust migration continues, additional kernel components will be reimplemented in Rust.

-### Why Windows First
+## Why Windows First

-While the original plan was for a simultaneous Linux and Windows launch, the decision was made to release Windows first in order to gather community feedback that can directly improve the Linux version.
+The original plan was to release Sagebox more broadly once Linux support was available.
+However, the decision was made to release this Windows-based preview early to introduce its architecture and gather community feedback during Rust migration, especially since the Windows version has been stable for some time.

-### Your Feedback Matters
+## Your Feedback Matters

 This early beta offers a chance to test features, GUI controls responsiveness, and general interface behavior in real-world use.
 And of course any bugs or other issues that may occur.

-### What’s Next
+## What’s Next

 Phase 2 will arrive in 3-4 weeks after this release (phase 1).
 This release will bring more functionality and a full Windows version with many more real-world examples.